 Florence houses some of the best and most visited museums in Italy, and to make the most out of it, consider grabbing a combined ticket to the Uffizi Gallery and Accademia Gallery.

-Besides Florence, the whole Tuscany region deserves to be explored.
+Besides Florence, the whole Tuscany region deserves to be explored (make sure to not miss our list of things to do in Tuscany).
 Take a day trip to see the Leaning Tower of Pisa, the medieval towers of San Gimignano or relax at the spa town of Saturnia.

-See also: things to do in Florence, day trips from Florence, Florence Duomo tickets price, Palazzo Vecchio tickets price, Pitti Palace tickets price, Accademia Gallery tickets price, Uffizzi Gallery tickets price,
+See also: things to do in Florence, day trips from Florence, Florence Duomo tickets price, Florence Duomo tours, Palazzo Vecchio tickets price, Pitti Palace tickets price, Accademia Gallery tickets price, Uffizzi Gallery tickets price, museums in Florence

 18 – Santa Claus Village, Finland